 Baza celebrates the tradition of the guitar and harmonica duo, performing original and pre-war country blues from the 1920s through the 1930s.
 This New Hampshire based duo features Doug Philbrook, resonator guitar and vocals and Geof Goodell, harmonica and vocals.
-Their live shows keep audiences entertained with their dynamic instrumental interplay, gritty soulful vocals, stories and "bluesocology" of the music and the musicians that gave birth to the blues.
+Their live shows keep audiences entertained with their dynamic instrumental interplay, gritty soulful vocals, stories and "bluesocology" of the music and the musicians that gave birth to the early blues.

 "What a great night of blues!
 Many great songs with interesting stories about the artists who wrote them." - Diane Heer, director, Kimball Library, Atkinson NH

 Doug was inspired to play the blues after hearing the recordings of Delta blues icon Robert Johnson.
 The polyrhythmic guitar playing and “tough living” lyrical poetry of Johnson’s music set the hook.
 Doug’s playing on National Resonator guitars employs a variety of blues tunings, picking and bottleneck styles and his vocals are emotive and evocative of the classic blues howlers.
 His encyclopedic knowledge of the music and his ability to craft a story is engaging and entertaining to listeners of all ages.